awsdocs/amazon-ecs-developer-guide/doc_source/bootstrap_container_instance.md

 By default, `cloud-boothook` user data is run at every instance boot, so you must create a mechanism to prevent the boothook from running multiple times\.
 The cloud\-init\-per utility is provided to control boothook frequency in this manner\.
 For more information, see [cloud\-init\-per Utility](#cloud-init-per)\.

-In the example below, the `--storage-opt dm.basesize=20G` option is appended to any existing options in the Docker daemon configuration file, `/etc/sysconfig/docker`\.
+In the example below, the `--foo bar` option is appended to any existing options in the Docker daemon configuration file, `/etc/sysconfig/docker`\.

 ```
 #cloud-boothook
-cloud-init-per once docker_options echo 'OPTIONS="${OPTIONS} --storage-opt dm.basesize=20G"' >> /etc/sysconfig/docker
+cloud-init-per once docker_options echo 'OPTIONS="${OPTIONS} --foo bar"' >> /etc/sysconfig/docker
 ```

 To write multiple lines to a file, use the following `heredoc` format to accomplish the same goal: